 Direct Subsidized Loans are awarded based on financial need.
-The Auguste Escoffier School of Culinary Arts will determine eligibility for the Direct Subsidized Loan program based on the results from your FAFSA.
+AESCA will determine eligibility for the

+Direct Subsidized Loan program based on the results from your FAFSA.
 The maximum annual loan amount for the first academic year is \$3,500, less origination and other fees (if applicable).
 Awards will change upon eligibility and program.
-The federal government pays the interest for you during in school (at least half-time attendance), in grace, and deferment periods.
+The federal government pays the interest for you while in school (at least half-time attendance), in grace, and deferment periods.
 Interest does not accrue until the student enters repayment six (6) months after leaving school or dropping below a half-time enrollment status.
 The minimum repayment amount is \$50 per month; however, Direct Subsidized Loans provide many flexible repayment plans as outlined in the loan counseling materials located in the Student Finance Office.
 Payments are based on the repayment plan selected by the student.
 See the charts below for interest rate information.
 For additional information www.studentaid.gov.